yantra-core/Sutra.js/ReadMe.md

 Sutra.js is responsible for all Behavior Trees in [Mantra.js](https://github.com/yantra-core/mantra.js).
 Here we have a full-featured demo running a composition of Sutras.
 Remember, Sutras can be nested through `Sutra.use()`.

-Our goal is to create a common Sutra library where developers can create and share Sutras.
-See: [mantra-sutras](https://github.com/yantra-core/Mantra.js/tree/master/mantra-sutras)
+Our goal is to curate a common collection of Sutras for developers to share and re-use.
+You can find our current Sutras and gallery links here: [mantra-sutras](https://github.com/yantra-core/Mantra.js/tree/master/mantra-sutras)

 [https://yantra.gg/mantra/home](https://yantra.gg/mantra/home)